ONSdigital/Statistical-Method-Specifications/editing_and_imputation/totals_components.md

 2. If Amend Total = TRUE, then the total is automatically corrected for the target period to equal the sum of the components in the target period.

+The above should be applied if both the sum of the components and target period total are both greater than zero.
+Else, see section 6.3.

-However, if the chosen conditions are not satisfied, then no correction is applied, and the responder is recontacted for confirmation if the target variable is a returned value.
+If the chosen conditions are not satisfied, then no correction is applied, and the responder is recontacted for confirmation if the target variable is a returned value.